Estimating a Directed Tree for Extremes: A small simulation study

-The decrease in performance for increasing graph size $d$ is presented in Figure~\ref{fig:min10}, where we plot the minimum amount of data $n$ needed to reach a mean nSHD of $10\%$.
-The first observation is that larger networks need a larger sample size to reach a nSHD below $10\%$.
+The decrease in performance for increasing graph size $d$ is presented in Figure~\ref{fig:min10}, where we plot the minimum number $n$ of data needed to reach a mean nSHD of $10\%$.
+The first observation is that larger networks need a larger sample size to reach a lower bound of $10\%$.
 Since larger networks have more opportunities for a wrongly estimated causal influence, this is in line with what we expect.
-Moreover, the standard Gumbel setting (1) converges much faster than both other settings.
-Although the weights $c_{ij}$ of setting (2) are in general much smaller than the weights of setting (1), only for a very large graph, substantially more data are needed to reach the lower bound for the nSHD.
+Moreover, the standard Gumbel setting (1) reaches the goal much faster than both other settings.
+Although the weights $c_{ij}$ of setting (2) are in general much smaller than the weights of setting (1), only for a very large graph, substantially more data are needed for the nSHD to fall below 10\%.
 This implies that the smaller dependence impacts the estimation for a small graph only moderately, but for a larger graph more data are required.
-The mixed distribution setting (3), however, requires for increasing sample size substantially more data.
-This is also in line with our expectation as this makes the discrimination between signal and noise more difficult.
+The mixed distribution setting (3), however, requires for increasing graph size substantially more data.
+This is also in line with our expectation as this scenario makes the discrimination between signal and noise more difficult.

 To summarize the results of our simulation study, \QTree\ is sensitive to weaker dependence, but much more sensitive to the tail behavior of innovations/noise distributions.